The time scale of redundancy between prosody and linguistic context: Methods

 \subsection{Dataset}

-Our data-extraction process follows \citeposs{wolf2023quantifying} proposed and publicly available pipeline (see their paper for more details).
+Our data-extraction process uses \citeposs{wolf2023quantifying} proposed and publicly available pipeline (see their paper for more details).

-\paragraph{Speech Data} We use the LibriTTS spoken language corpus \footnote{The LibriTTS corpus is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)} \cite{zen2019libritts},\footnote{This dataset is derived from LibriSpeech audiobooks corpus \cite{panayotov2015librispeech}, which is itself derived from LibriVox \cite{kearns2014librivox}.} which contains public domain audiobook materials (audio and text) recorded by volunteer narrators.
+\paragraph{Speech Data} We use the LibriTTS spoken language corpus \cite{zen2019libritts},\footnote{This dataset is derived from LibriSpeech audiobooks corpus \cite{panayotov2015librispeech}, which is itself derived from LibriVox \cite{kearns2014librivox}.} which contains public domain audiobook materials (audio and text) recorded by volunteer narrators.
 This dataset contains 585 hours of English speech data at a 24kHz sampling rate, and includes recordings from 2,456 speakers reading aloud books which are paired with the corresponding transcripts.
 We filtered out texts from LibriTTS that contained less than three words (such as book and chapter titles) and we eliminated punctuation marks, since these can be very informative regarding prosody, and are not explicitly present in spoken communication.

-\paragraph{Prosody Feature Extraction} The procedure for extracting prosodic features starts with aligning the audio and text using Montreal Forced Aligner (MFA) \cite{mcauliffe2017montreal}.

-Given this alignment, both the duration and pause of each word can be easily computed from the words' offset and onset times.\footnote{We note that about $89.4\%$ of the words in our dataset have a pause of 0 seconds.} Duration was then normalized relative to the number of syllables in the word, to reflect duration per syllable.
+\paragraph{Prosody Feature Extraction} For extracting prosodic features we began by aligning the audio and text using the Montreal Forced Aligner \citep[MFA;][]{mcauliffe2017montreal}.
+With the alignment in place, both the duration and pause of each word can be easily computed from the words' offset and onset times.
+Notably, $89.4\%$ of the words in our dataset have a pause of 0 seconds.
+Duration was normalized by the number of syllables (from CELEX; \citealp{baayen1996celex}) to obtain duration per syllable, reducing variability across word identities.

-To extract pitch, loudness, and prominence, we rely on algorithms provided by \citet{suni2017hierarchical}.
-These algorithms return the pitch curve, or fundamental frequency (\fzero), of a speech signal, which is z-scored per speaker, to remove inter-speaker differences.
-For each word, we focused on the pitch curve in an interval up to 250$ms$ (or across the word's duration, if shorter than 250$ms$) around the word's primary syllable (identified using CELEX \citep{baayen1996celex}).
-These curves were then averaged, resulting in a single mean pitch value per word. \citeposs{suni2017hierarchical} algorithms also return continuous energy curves, which we average per word.
-For prominence, we use a mean value per word which was released and validated by \cite{talman2019predicting} for this dataset.